joestubbs/coe379L-sp24/docs/unit04/project03-summary.rst

 Project 3 Summary
 =================

-While the grades were not as high as the previous two projects, overall the class still did a great job on Project 3!
+While the grades were not as quite high as the previous two projects, overall the class still did a great job on Project 3!

 Grades